White Hat SEO Case Study — How I Increased Traffic to Over 100,000 Visitors per Month

 On June 5th we were featured by one of the largest news publications in the world.
 We were able to handle almost 40,000 visits before out VPS crashed, hard.

-It was that week we made the move to localized cloud hosting from Amazon Web Services.
+It was that week we made the move to elastic cloud hosting from Amazon Web Services, and the crashes stopped.

 The End Result